jaspector

 Office hours Monday through Friday, 8:00 am to 4:30 pm

-Typical inspection sequence: Soil evaluation and septic review if needed, floodplain review if applicable, permit issuance, electric sticker issuance, septic final inspection if relevant
+Typical sequence: Soil evaluation and septic review if needed, floodplain review if applicable, permit issuance, electric sticker issuance, septic final inspection if relevant

-Do I need a building permit in unincorporated Warren County, MO?
+01 Do I need a building permit in unincorporated Warren County, MO?

 All structures in unincorporated Warren County require a permit, regardless of size or use

-How much does a building permit cost in unincorporated Warren County, MO?
+02 How much does a building permit cost in unincorporated Warren County, MO?

+Building permit fees in unincorporated Warren County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No charge for improvements/additions of 120 sq ft or less; otherwise structure permit fees start at $60 depending on scope.
 Fees are calculated as: Mostly flat by project type and size; some items are flat fees, and commercial buildings are charged a flat base plus 5 cents per sq ft.
 Plan check fee: Not shown as a separate plan check line item in the public fee schedule.

-How do I apply for a building permit in unincorporated Warren County, MO?
+03 How do I apply for a building permit in unincorporated Warren County, MO?

-1. Confirm the parcel is in unincorporated Warren County and not inside a city district 2.
+To apply for a building permit in unincorporated Warren County, MO, follow these steps: 1.
+Confirm the parcel is in unincorporated Warren County and not inside a city district 2.
 If the project will use septic, obtain a soil evaluation and septic permit first 3.
 If the parcel is in a floodplain, complete floodplain review and required documentation 4.
 Submit the structure permit application, plans or home layout, deed or title documentation if needed, photo ID, address assignment, and any notarized authorization if applying for someone else 5.
 Pay the permit fee to the Warren County Treasurer 6.
 Receive the structure permit and, if applicable, temporary or permanent electric sticker 7.
 For septic systems, obtain final inspection approval before permanent electric service is released

-How long does it take to get a building permit in unincorporated Warren County, MO?
+04 How long does it take to get a building permit in unincorporated Warren County, MO?

-What work is exempt from building permits in unincorporated Warren County, MO?
+05 What work is exempt from building permits in unincorporated Warren County, MO?

-How do I schedule a building inspection in unincorporated Warren County, MO?
+06 How do I schedule a building inspection in unincorporated Warren County, MO?

-Inspections can be scheduled via: Coordinate with Planning and Zoning and the Sanitarian; the packet suggests calling before coming in so staff will be available.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Warren County, MO via: Coordinate with Planning and Zoning and the Sanitarian; the packet suggests calling before coming in so staff will be available.